-Almost two times more expensive than the aforementioned Timex, it fits this category only if you opt in to buying one online: having a list price of impressive $395, it is currently sold at Amazon at just $199.
+Almost two times more expensive than the aforementioned Timex, it fits this category only if you opt into buying one online: having a list price of impressive $395, it is currently sold at Amazon at just $199.

-Sporting more “wearable” dimensions of 42 x 12 millimeters in diameter and height, the watch has two distinct features.
-First, is the deliberately busy dial with a second time zone indicator, date, “fuel conversion” slide-rule operated by a crown at 8 o’clock, and luminous hour markers that give the gadget a more three-dimensional, even sort of premium look (although the use of an easy to scratch mineral crystal somewhat spoils the appeal.)
+Sporting more “wearable” dimensions of 42 x 12 millimeters in diameter and height, the Nighthawk has two distinct features.
+First, is the deliberately busy dial with a second time-zone indicator, date, “fuel conversion” slide-rule operated by a crown at 8 o’clock, and luminous hour markers that give the gadget a more three-dimensional, even sort of premium look (although the use of an easy to scratch mineral crystal somewhat spoils the appeal.)
 The second is, of course, the huge bracelet that dwarfs the relatively compact case, and, too, is easy to scratch.

 13. Casio Edifice (ref.
 EF527D-1AV): Around $100

 This one is, perhaps, one of the most affordable models in the whole sub-$200 category.
-Yet, affordability comes at a price: this watch looks the least original among the three: it’s visible that Japanese designers simply took one of their numerous Edifice chronographs; printed new, more “aviator-like” scales on the sub-dials; replaced the usual tachymeter scale with a “fuel volume conversion” slide rule, installed new hour hand with more “vintage” look and even more luminous compound in it, and… Bingo!
+Yet, affordability comes at a price: this one looks the least original among the three: it’s visible that Japanese designers simply took one of their numerous Edifice chronographs; printed new, more “aviator-like” scales on the sub-dials; replaced the usual tachymeter scale with a “fuel volume conversion” slide rule, installed new hour hand with more “vintage” look and even more luminous compound in it, and… Bingo!
 We have a “pilot’s watch” in our range!

 Still, as it is always the case with the Edifice line, the case assembly quality is top-notch (you may not like the way the chronograph push-pieces feel under your fingers, though,) the dial looks “professionally” busy, while all the control elements are easy to use.